SHAREHOLDER ALERT: Levi & Korsinsky Notifies ON Semiconductor Corporation(ON) Investors Of A Class Action Lawsuit And Upcoming Deadline

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
-18, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in ON Semiconductor Corporation ("onsemi" or the "Company") (NASDAQ: ON) of a class action securities lawsuit.
+(MENAFN- PR Newswire) NEW YORK, Dec.
+19, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in ON Semiconductor Corporation ("onsemi" or the "Company") (NASDAQ: ON ) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of onsemi investors who were adversely affected by alleged securities fraud.
 This lawsuit is on behalf of all persons or entities that purchased or otherwise acquired shares of Onsemi common stock between May 1, 2023, and October 27, 2023, inclusive.
 Follow the link below to get more information and be contacted by a member of our team: